Is your drone stuck in a tree?

-For anyone that loves flying FPV, this isn’t an uncommon scenario.
-You take your drone out for a spin and some minor miscalculation ends up getting your drone stuck on the tallest tree in the area.
+As an FPV lover, this isn’t an uncommon scenario.
+You take your new drone out for a spin and some minor miscalculation ends up crashing your drone into a tall tree.

 Here, we gathered 14 possible ways to get your drone out of a tree.

 Let’s get started.

 Before You Start